Eschatologue/CM_wiki/docs/class/cleric/twilight.md

 When you are in dim light or darkness you can use your **:rsc-b: Bonus Action**{ .rsc } to give yourself a Fly Speed equal to your **:rsc-spd: Speed**{ .em } for 1 minute.
 You can do so as part of the same **:rsc-b: Bonus Action**{ .rsc } you use to activate Twilight Sanctuary.

-You can use this feature a number of times equal to your Wisdom modifier and regain all expended uses when you finish a Long Rest.
+You can use this feature a number of times equal to your Wisdom modifier and regain all expended uses when you finish a **:rest-long: Long Rest**.

 ### Level 17: Twilight Shroud